Paris Theodore: Invention of the ASP

-The Quell system
+Invention of the Quell system

 In 1980, Theodore formed Techpak, a company created to market a combat handgun shooting technique he had developed called “Quell.”
-The Quell system included a realistic depiction of close quarter combat, a shooting stance, as well as a target designed to enhance the shooter's understanding of the Quell Zone, the area, that when struck, caused the instant cessation of movement by a hostile opponent.
-Quell drew upon Theodore's real-life experience in close quarter combat and the concept of a "Quell stop" became standard training for many police departments and special agencies throughout the world.
-Through Quell, he sought to educate weapons professionals about the stark reality of close combat with handguns.
-“From the movies we have learned to expect that when someone is shot in the arm, he reacts immediately by grabbing it with his free hand, wincing, and maybe uttering an ‘Unh!’
-When he is shot in the chest, a spot of blood appears and he is thrown backwards, usually with arms flailing, to land motionless and silent.”
-Theodore wrote in 1985, “The truth is that no bullet from a sidearm, no matter what the caliber, will bowl a man over.”
-He described this “knock-down power” as “the figment of the collective imagination of Hollywood screenwriters.”
+The Quell system included a realistic depiction of close quarter combat, a shooting stance, as well as a targets designed to enhance the shooter's understanding of the Quell Zone, the area, that when struck, caused the instant cessation of movement by a hostile opponent.
+Quell drew upon Theodore's real-life experience in close-quarter combat and the concept of a "Quell stop" became standard training for many police departments and special agencies throughout the world.

+Through Quell, Theodore sought to educate weapons professionals about the stark reality of close combat with handguns.

+In a interview with journalist Patrick Carr and photographer George W. Gardner for the "Gun People" where Paris Theodore is presented as "a weapons designer formerly employed by the U.S. Government on classified and covert weapons projects."